 It’s difficult to determine the exact size and nature of an individual’s potential compensation in a personal injury case without knowing the specific facts and circumstances involved.
 A number of factors can come into play that may affect the compensation amount, including any reckless choices made by the plaintiff, the specific nature of the distraction, the extent of the hospital bills and damage to personal property, and the insurance company policies for both the plaintiff and the trucking company.
 While there are no steadfast rules for estimating compensation, we may be able to give you a better idea if you call us so we can sort out the details of your case.
 That said, there are certain damages frequently awarded in these types of cases, including medical expenses, lost wages, mental anguish, and pain and suffering.

 Any accident involving a large truck is a scary experience.
 If you or a loved one has been hurt or killed in an accident involving a distracted trucker, you don’t have to go through this alone.
-Rinehardt Law Firm is here to help.
+Rinehardt Injury Attorneys is here to help.
 If a trucker or trucking company acted with negligence, they deserve to pay, and you deserve the peace of mind that comes with knowing the responsible party will be paying your medical bills.

 Our qualified team has years of experience handling these types of cases in Ohio, and we’re passionate about getting justice for people just like you.
 We can’t help you until you get in touch with us.
 Call us today at (419) 529-2020 to speak with one of our experienced Columbus truck accident attorneys about the details of your case and what we can do to help you get the results you deserve.